mavlink/MAVSDK-docs/en/README.md

 <!-- Add info about where other API issues are reported). -->

-## Library Features

-The core library (MAVSDK-C++) is written in C++, with auto-generated bindings for other supported programming languages.

-The library is:
-- Straightforward and easy to use.
-It has an API that supports both synchronous (blocking) and asynchronous calls (using callbacks).
-- Fast, robust, and lightweight.
-Built to handle onboard usage with high rate messaging.
-- Cross-platform (Linux, macOS, Windows, iOS, Android).
-- Extensible, using compile-time plugins.

-The main features provided by the API are (in all programing languages):

-* Connect to and manage up to 255 vehicles via a TCP, UDP or serial connection.
-* Get information about vehicles (vendor, software versions, product versions etc.)
-* Get vehicle telemetry and state information (e.g. battery, GPS, RC connection, flight mode etc.) and set telemetry update rates.
-* Send commands to arm, disarm, kill, takeoff, land and return to launch.
-* Create and manage missions.
-* Control a camera and gimbal both inside and outside of missions.
-* Send commands to directly control vehicle movement.
-* Send commands to start sensor calibration.

-See the [FAQ](getting_started/faq.md) for answers to common questions about the library.

 ## Contributing

 We welcome contributions!
 If you want to help or have suggestions/bug reports [please get in touch with the development team](#getting-help).

-The [Contributing](contributing/README.md) (C++) section contains everything you need to contribute, including topics about building the SDK from source code, running our integration and unit tests, and all other aspects of core development.
+The [Contributing](contributing/README.md) (C++) section contains more information on how and what to contribute, including topics about building MAVSDK from source code, running our integration and unit tests, and all other aspects of core development.

 ## License